 How To Make Taco Stuffed Spaghetti Squash

-- PAN FRY GROUND BEEF – Heat a frying pan with the olive oil over medium-high heat.
-Brown the ground beef, breaking it apart with a wood spatula as it cooks.
+STEP 4: While squash is baking, heat a frying pan over medium-high heat.
+Brown 1lb ground beef, breaking it apart with a wood spatula as it cooks.
 Remove any excess grease using a folded paper towel and the spatula to swish it around.

-- FLAVOR THE GROUND BEEF – Now add the onion and garlic.
+STEP 5: Now add ½ cup yellow onion - chopped and 4 cloves garlic - minced.
 Cook for 1-2 minutes, until the onion turns translucent.

-- ADD EVERYTHING ELSE – Next add the drained black beans, corn, taco mix, and water.
+STEP 6: Next add 15 oz black beans - drained and rinsed, 1 cup canned corn - drained, 1 package taco mix, and ½ cup water.
 Stir everything together and let it simmer until the water has evaporated.
+About 2-3 minutes.

 Recipe Tips

-- ADD BUTTER – Add a scoop of butter, coconut oil, or avocado oil with a sprinkle of salt on top before serving for extra richness and flavor.
+- Add a scoop of butter, coconut oil, or avocado oil with a sprinkle of salt to the cooked squash before serving for extra richness and flavor.

 Storing Leftovers

-- FRIDGE – Taco stuffed squash tastes great as a leftover!
-Make sure to store in an air-tight container and eat within 4 days.
+- FRIDGE - Taco stuffed squash tastes great as a leftover!
+Scrape all ingredients out of the squash skin and store in an air-tight container.
+Eat within 4 days.

-- FREEZER – Store in an air-tight container or freezer bag and eat when ready.
-If freezing I like to divide it up into individual-sized portions so I don’t have to thaw more than needed.
+- FREEZER - Again, scrape all ingredients out of the squash skin then store in an air-tight container or freezer bag.
+I like to divide it up into individual-sized portions so I don't have to thaw more than needed.

 - REHEAT – To reheat, thaw in the microwave for 5 minutes, preheat oven to 350F then bake for 10 minutes and serve.